-© FIBAA-Assessment Report
+© FIBAA-Assessment Report Page 45

-Page 48

-26 See above chapter 3.1
+24 See above chapter 3.1

-academic system (Siamik) and is mandatory since the students cannot register for final exams before they have completed the survey.
-The results are then reported to Rector, Dean and programme coordinator and published on the BCS website while also being discussed in the regular faculty meeting.
-Students can also deliver their complaints via the student body organisation (Himakom) who then reports such complaints to the programme coordinator.
-Furthermore, BCS implements a students' perception survey to evaluate the online learning protocols imposed as the result of Covid-19.
+Furthermore, Public Administration implements a students' perception survey to evaluate the online learning protocols imposed as the result of Covid-19.
 The result is meaningful in evaluating the management of distance learning in the future.
-Consideration is given to an analysis of the success rate, and graduate employment as well as the profile of the student population.
+Taken into account is an analysis of the success rate, and graduate employment as well as the profile of the student population.
 The results are statistically analysed and published in an "Implementation Report" for every study programme.

 By the end of the academic year, faculty members (lecturers and administrative staff) are expected to fill in an e-form to evaluate the leadership of the Faculty of Social and Political Sciences.
-There are several criteria to be evaluated: operational leadership, organisational leadership, and public leadership.
+There are criteria to be evaluated: operational leadership, organisational leadership and public leadership.
 The evaluation result is recorded and is available at the Faculty's website.
-Faculty members also hold a meeting at least twice each semester which involves the faculty's leaders' direct response when a problem arises.
+Faculty members also hold meetings at least twice each semester.